-In Business Management, students will learn about the features of many organisations ranging from small businesses to multinational organisations.
+In Business Management, students will learn about the features of many organisations ranging from shoe shops to multinational organisations.

-As part of this, they will learn about the operations, features and management styles of businesses, as well as familiarising themselves with relevant procedures and skills.
+As part of this, they will learn about the features and styles of businesses, as well as familiarising themselves with relevant procedures and skills.